 Jobs to workers ratio

-The jobs to residents ratio for Willoughby City in 2016/17 was 1.73, meaning that there were more jobs than resident workers.
-Information Media and Telecommunications had the highest ratio (3.45), while the lowest ratio was found in Financial and Insurance Services (0.68).
+The jobs to residents ratio for Willoughby City in 2017/18 was 1.69, meaning that there were more jobs than resident workers.
+Construction had the highest ratio (3.71), while the lowest ratio was found in Agriculture, Forestry and Fishing (0.61).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.

 Employment capacity is a simple way of looking at whether Willoughby City could theoretically provide jobs for all its residents if they were to choose to work locally.